 Now that you have the food, the props and the lighting just right, it’s time to take the picture.

 Use the screen on your phone to see what your image will look like.
 Move around, try different angles, and don't be afraid to change things if something isn't working quite right.

 By doing all of this, I can get a variety of fun close-up shots in no time at all.
 I typically take about 25-30 pictures when I am working on a styled food photo shoot.
-I then upload the images to my computer, where I can blow them up and see them on a larger scale.
+I will then upload those images to my computer, where I can see them on a larger scale.
 I then go through the images and choose my favorites to use!